Jean-Baptiste-Lasselle/about-aws-iam-roles-and-k8s/README.md

 # about-aws-iam-roles-and-k8s

-Started since, and because of, https://github.com/kubernetes-sigs/aws-iam-authenticator/issues/174#issuecomment-651031781

-Hi all, thank you so much for sharing all these info (course I have same issue here), and :
+Started since, and because of, https://github.com/kubernetes-sigs/aws-iam-authenticator/issues/174#issuecomment-651031781 Hi all, thank you so much for sharing all these info (course I have same issue here), and :
 * In my team, we are 2 engineers working on a set of 2 clusters
-* my colleague create one cluster, I created another
+* my colleague creates one cluster, I created another
 * we use the same AWS profile (`~/.aws/credentials` etc...)
 * but we have different aws users , and you can check that yourselves in your teams, with :